waku-org/specs/standards/application/reliable-channel-api.md

   MessageId:
     type: string
-    description: "A unique identifier for a message, derived from the message payload."
+    description: "A unique identifier for a logical message, derived from the message payload before segmentation."

-  DecodedMessage:
+  MessagePayload:
+    type: array<byte>
+    description: "The unwrapped message content (user payload extracted from SDS message)."

+  ChunkInfo:
     type: object
-    description: "A decoded Waku message with unwrapped payload."
+    description: "Information about message segmentation for tracking partial progress."
     fields:
-      payload:
-        type: array<byte>
-        description: "The unwrapped message content."
-      timestamp:
+      chunk_index:
         type: uint
-        description: "The message timestamp."
-      content_topic:
-        type: string
-        description: "The content topic of the message."
+        description: "Zero-based index of the current chunk (0 to total_chunks-1)."
-      pubsub_topic:
+      total_chunks:
-        type: string
+        type: uint
-        description: "The pubsub topic of the message."
+        description: "Total number of chunks for this message."
-      hash:
-        type: array<byte>
-        description: "The message hash."
-      ephemeral:
-        type: bool
-        description: "Whether the message is ephemeral."
-      meta:
-        type: array<byte>
-        description: "Optional metadata."
 ```

 #### Function definitions